11 Ways to Get More (Real!) Followers on Instagram in 2019

 The others insist that you should post them right into the caption, because the Instagram algorithm starts working right after the image is posted.
 They argue that several seconds lag between posting your media and adding a hashtag will cost you some impressions (likes, engagement, sales, you name it).

 To me, this seems to be a micro level tip that is irrelevant.
 Just use hashtags.
 Use relevant hashtags.
 That’s it.

-Instagram is a social media network, and “social” implies interaction between you and your audience.
+Instagram is a social media network, and “social networking” implies interaction between you and your audience.
 It’s possible via likes and comments.

 Why good Instagram marketers encourage comments?

 Just like on Facebook, the Instagram algorithm boosts posts proportionally to the engagement rate they have.

 The followers who comment on and like your posts are one step closer to a purchase from you, than “idle” viewers, so the sales offers to Instagram commenters can be really effective.